gia-lexa/helix/README.md

 # Helix
-Helix is a command-line tool that issues HTTP requests, then parses, filters, and displays relevant HTTP response headers.
-It's designed to help developers and network administrators quickly inspect HTTP headers for debugging or analysis.
+Helix is a command-line tool that issues HTTP requests, then parses, filters, and surfaces relevant HTTP response headers.
+This can help developers and network administrators quickly inspect HTTP headers for debugging or analysis.

 The ultimate purpose of this project was to revisit my GoLang skills by building something small to start.